 Regardless of vaccination status, participants had to provide proof of a negative COVID-19 test result within 72 hours of the tour start date IF they have tested positive or have been exposed to someone who has tested positive for COVID-19 within 5 days of the tour start date.

 Deadline to cancel and receive a refund was three weeks prior to the first day of the tour due to hotel, meal and transportation commitments.
 Substitutions were allowed up to five business days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount was subject to an additional 10% processing fee.

 We recognize that unexpected conflicts with our tours can occur from time to time.
 The Water Education Foundation recommended consideration of travel insurance from a provider of your choice soon after tour registration to protect against such unfortunate events.

-Continuing education credits were available for California attorneys for an additional fee, and were available for water plant/wastewater plant operators and other vocations/professions.
+MCLE credits were available only for California attorneys for an additional fee, and may have been available for water plant/wastewater plant operators and other vocations/professions.